Thomson–East Coast Line

-In January 2019, an infill station known as Founders' Memorial was announced to complement its namesake, with its opening planned for 2027.
+In January 2019, an infill station known as Founders' Memorial was announced to complement its namesake.
+Construction of the station began in 2019 and is planned to open in 2028.
 In addition, LTA also confirmed the integration of the Changi Airport Branch, which is currently part of the East–West Line (EWL), into the TEL.
 When fully opened, it is expected to serve about 500,000 commuters daily in the initial years before rising to one million in the long-term.
 It is the fourth MRT line to be operated by SMRT Trains Ltd and also the fourth to be completely automated and driverless.
-The line is currently served by Mandai Depot, with the East Coast Integrated Depot opening in the second half of 2026, and services are operated by the T251 electric multiple unit (EMU) rolling stock manufuactured by Kawasaki–CRRC.
+The line is currently served by Mandai Depot, with the East Coast Integrated Depot opening in the second half of 2026; services are operated by the T251 electric multiple unit (EMU) rolling stock manufactured by a joint venture between Kawasaki and CRRC.

-New and improved signage was introduced to alI stations along the TEL, which saw less text and wordiness, and more illustrations and visualisations.
-Moreover, ever since the TEL began operations, all the other MRT lines on the wider network have since been represented by their initials.
+New and improved signage was introduced to all stations along the TEL, which saw less text and wordiness, in favour of more illustrations and visuals.
 In addition, the exits are represented numerically rather than alphabetically.
+Other MRT and LRT lines are also represented by their initials.
+Outside the TEL, the new signage is being gradually rolled out to other existing and future MRT and LRT stations across the network.